Shidh0/instadowply/README.md

 ```
 Save and Exit (Ctrl+S , Ctrl +X)

-# YOU CAN GET YOUR INSTA ACCOUNT FLAGGED/BANNED, USE THIS AT YOUR OWN RISK
+# USE THIS AT YOUR OWN RISK
-*If your cookies get expired or flagged get a new one

-*Updated script for better randomised human like behaviours to evade the flag.
 *Fixed a bug in the script in which the reels tab get stuck in 10-12 count